-Wall hangings- Bed bug often avoid detection by hiding behind wall hangings including picture frames and mirrors.
+Wall hangings- Bed bugs often avoid detection by hiding behind wall hangings including picture frames and mirrors.

-If your search yields bed bugs or signs of them including blood spots on the linens, dark fecal matter on furniture or shed skins, contact the hotel manager immediately to request a new room far away from the infested one.
+If your search yields bed bugs or signs of them, including blood spots on the linens, dark fecal matter on furniture or shed bed bug skins, contact the hotel manager immediately to request a new room far away from the infested one.
 You may also consider seeking accommodations at a different hotel and if so, make sure you repeat the search process.

 If you find that despite your search efforts, bed bugs have made the return trip with you, contact Schendel Pest Services.
 We can provide a bed bug dog inspection to locate all live bed bugs and then offer an effective bed bug treatment to eliminate the pests.
 If you think you may be seeing bed bug bites on your skin and can’t tell the difference when it comes to bed bug bites vs mosquito bites, we might be able to help with that too!
 When it comes to bed bug pest control, Kansas City natives know that Schendel is the best choice.
 Contact our experienced exterminators today for pest control services throughout the region and to let us help you eliminate your bed bug problem today!

 This blog was originally published on November 21, 2011, but we have updated it to reflect the most recent and accurate information available in helping you combat frustrating bed bug problems.